Informatiqal/qlik-test-users-tickets/README.md

   }
   ```

-- `GET` `/virtualproxies` - used by the UI to return list with all possible virtual proxies
+- `GET` `/proxies` - used by the UI to return list with all active proxies and their virtual proxies
 - `GET` `/users` - used by the UI to return list with the all available test users

 ## UI